 6. Interview Dates and Interview

 Every college has a different process of signing up.
 Go through the college website carefully and check the method of signing up.
 Some colleges complete signup automatically, while some require you to sign up manually.
-Check your email –all folders including Social, Promotions, Junk, Trash, and Spam – for interview date and time.
-Check your voicemails also as some colleges call you to provide dates.
+Check your email – all folders including Social, Promotions, Junk, Trash, and Spam – for interview date and time.

 For the interview, keep yourself fresh and be presentable.
 Believe in yourself, and you will get through it.